FdSc Sustainable Agriculture with Crop Management

 Independent Study: 790 hours

-Class sizes are usually up 20 students.
+Class sizes are usually up to 20 students.

 Assessment Methods